Minimal supersolutions of convex BSDEs

-Our second contribution is to allow for \emph{local supersolutions}, that is for supersolutions $(Y,Z)$, where the stochastic integral of $Z$ is only a local martingale.
-However, in order to avoid so-called ``doubling strategies'', present even for the simplest generator $g\equiv 0$, see \citet{dudley02} or \citet[Section 6.1]{harrison01}, we require in addition that $\int ZdW$ is a supermartingale.
-This specification interacts nicely with a positive generator and happens to be particularly adequate to establish stability properties of the minimal supersolution with respect to the terminal condition or the generator.
-In particular, it allows us to formulate theorems such as montone convergence and Fatou's lemma for the non-linear operator $\hat{\mathcal{E}}^g_{0}(\cdot)$ on the same domain as the standard expectation $E[\cdot]$ and to obtain its $L^1$-lower semicontinuity.
-Moreover, under some additional integrability on the terminal condition, our approach also allows to derive existence results with control processes, whose stochastic integrals belong to $\mathcal{H}^1$.
+Our second contribution is to allow for \emph{local supersolutions}, that is, for supersolutions $(Y,Z)$, where the stochastic integral of $Z$ is only a local martingale.
+However, in order to avoid so-called ``doubling strategies,'' present even for the simplest generator $g\equiv0$ (see Dudley \cite {dudley02} or Harrison and Pliska \cite{harrison01}, Section~6.1), we require in addition that $\int Z\,dW$ is a supermartingale.
+This specification interacts nicely with a positive generator and happens to be particularly adequate in establishing stability properties of the minimal supersolution with respect to the terminal condition or the generator.
+In particular, it allows us to formulate theorems such as monotone convergence and Fatou's lemma for the nonlinear operator $\hat {\mathcal {E}}^g_{0}(\cdot)$ on the same domain as the standard expectation $E[\cdot]$ and to obtain its $L^1$-lower semicontinuity.
+Moreover, under some additional integrability on the terminal condition, our approach also allows us to derive existence results with control processes, whose stochastic integrals belong to $\mathcal{H}^1$.

 Dropping the positivity assumption, the value and control processes of our supersolutions are supermartingales under another measure closely linked to the generator $g$.
-In fact, for a positive generator we have supermartingales with respect to the initial probability measure $P$, while for a non-positive generator, which is bounded below by an affine function of the control variable, we consider supermartingales under the measure given by the corresponding Girsanov transform.
+In fact, for a positive generator we have supermartingales with respect to the initial probability measure $P$, while for a nonpositive generator, which is bounded below by an affine function of the control variable, we consider supermartingales under the measure given by the corresponding Girsanov transform.

 The paper is organized as follows.
-In Section \ref{sec:setting} we fix our notations and the setting.
-We define minimal supersolutions, and introduce our main conditions and structural properties of $\hat{\mathcal{E}}^g(\xi)$ in Section \ref{sec:tarpo:intro}.
-Finally in Section \ref{sec:L1:target} we state and prove our main results - existence and stability theorems.
+In Section~\ref{secsetting} we fix our notation and the setting.
+We define minimal supersolutions and introduce our main conditions and structural properties of $\hat{\mathcal{E}}^g(\xi)$ in Section~\ref{sectarpointro}.
+Finally in Section~\ref{secL1target} we state and prove our main results, existence and stability theorems.